joshcrain/joshcrain.io/notes/2020/weeknote-34-2020.md

 ---
-pageTitle:  Weeknote 34/2020
+title:  Weeknote 34/2020
 tags: ['weeknotes','gif']
-metaDescription: Usability testing is all I have to share.
+description: Usability testing is all I have to share.
 date: 2020-08-22
 ---
 * During the course of this week I conducted and analyzed two usability studies.
 These were the first I've conducted more than a year.